ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 ## Summary

 The current `ftp:Listener` reports file add/delete events via `onFileChange`, exposing metadata only.
 To process content, developers must invoke a client (`Caller->get`) inside the handler.
 This proposal adds content-first callbacks to the existing listener, so services can receive file content directly (stream, bytes, text, JSON, XML, CSV) as soon as a file is detected.
-Additionally, this proposal deprecates the `onFileChange` method and introduces a dedicated `onFileDeleted` method for handling file deletion events
+Additionally, this proposal deprecates the `onFileChange` method and introduces a dedicated `onFileDelete` method for handling file deletion events

 ## Goals

 1. Extend the current `ftp:Listener` service contract to provide file content directly upon detection of a new file.
-2. Introduce a dedicated `onFileDeleted` method to handle file deletion events separately from file addition events.
+2. Introduce a dedicated `onFileDelete` method to handle file deletion events separately from file addition events.
 3. Deprecate the `onFileChange` method in favor of more specific and intuitive content-handling methods.

 ## Non-Goals